gufolabs/gufo_acme/docs/dev/standards.md

 # Supported Standards

-Gufo Err implements and is guided by the following standards:
+Gufo ACME implements and is guided by the following standards:

 ## RFC